logicplace/Imperial/README.txt

 define a basic value, the struct's name is returned instead.
 Unless stated otherwise, it may not be a good idea to rely on it returning the name.

+You may chain list indexes for nested lists.

+The Defs struct refers to what is passed via the --define flag on the command line.
+If you were to use
+	gfxchgr --define x 123:number ...
+You could reference the number passed (123) with
+	@Defs.x
+in your code.
+Note that the colon in the value denotes typecasting.
+If this is omitted it will assume the string type.
+If you wish to pass a string with a colon in it just add :string to the end.
+Currently only supports simple and custom types, it does not support hexnum, range, list, or reference.

 You may also use a keyword as a value: false = 0 true = 1